How Long Does It Take to Get a Settlement Check after an Accident?

 How Quickly Your Injuries Improve

-How long your personal injury claim takes — and how long before you receive compensation — is entirely dependent on the extent of your injuries.
-It’s common to wait until you have reached what is called “maximum medical improvement” before settling a claim.
+How long your personal injury claim takes — and how long before you receive compensation — depends on the extent of your injuries.
+It’s common to wait until you have reached “maximum medical improvement” before settling a claim.
 This is because if you settle before you’ve fully recovered — or recovered as well as can be expected if you develop a long-term or permanent condition — and your injuries then get worse, you won’t be entitled to more compensation.

 This can put you in a challenging financial position if you need additional medical care or surgery, as the settlement you agreed to likely won’t cover the cost, leaving you to pay for treatment out of your own pocket.